 [Interview conducted by Shiela Michaels]

-[Bruce Hartford was activie with CORE and the Non-Violent Action Committee (N-VAC) in California 1963-1964, and an SCLC field secretary in Alabama and Mississippi from 1965-1967.]
+[Bruce Hartford was activie with CORE and the Non-Violent Action Committee (N-VAC) in California 1963-1964, and was a member of the SCLC field staff in Alabama and Mississippi from 1965-1967.]

 March On Washington